 Its effectiveness in treating tinnitus has been clinically studied and recognized over 50 years.
 If you try it as directed and don't find relief, there's a money-back guarantee in place.

-If you're seeking a more substantial supply beyond the 100 caplets package referenced above, we've got you covered.
+If you're seeking a more substantial supply beyond the 150 caplets package referenced above, we've got you covered.
 Take a look at the larger 500 caplets option provided below.

 To optimize your results, consider combining these daytime caplets with the Lipo Flavonoid Night caplets.
-Learn more by clicking here!

 Signs That Tinnitus Is Going Away